codecrafters-io/build-your-own-kafka/stage_descriptions/producing-messages-02-ck2.md

 ### Partition Validation

 To validate that a partition exists, the broker reads the same `__cluster_metadata` topic's log file and finds the partition's metadata, which is a `record` (inside a RecordBatch) with a payload of type `PARTITION_RECORD`.
-If there exists a `PARTITION_RECORD` with the given partition index, the UUID of the topic it is associated with and the UUID of directory it is associated with, the partition exists.
+If there exists a `PARTITION_RECORD` with the given partition index, the UUID of the topic it is associated with, and the UUID of the directory it is associated with, the partition exists.

 If either the topic or partition doesn't exist, the broker returns an error code of `3` (UNKNOWN_TOPIC_OR_PARTITION).